Speed of light: Special relativity

-Increased accuracy of c and redefinition of the metre and second
+Increased accuracy of and redefinition of the metre and second

 In the second half of the 20th century, much progress was made in increasing the accuracy of measurements of the speed of light, first by cavity resonance techniques and later by laser interferometer techniques.
 These were aided by new, more precise, definitions of the metre and second.
 In 1950, Louis Essen determined the speed as 299792.5±3.0 km/s, using cavity resonance.
 This value was adopted by the 12th General Assembly of the Radio-Scientific Union in 1957.
 In 1960, the metre was redefined in terms of the wavelength of a particular spectral line of krypton-86, and, in 1967, the second was redefined in terms of the hyperfine transition frequency of the ground state of caesium-133.